borisdev/resume/resume.md

 ### Data Scientist / Technical AI Product Manager, consultant at SimpleLegal, 2022-2023

-The SimpleLegal product is a tool for legal departments of large companies to manage the invoice bills from their vendor law firms.
-Before I arrived, the company had been working on a language AI feature for flagging suspicious line items.
-For one year, this feature was stuck because of bad performance.
+Legal departments of big companies to use SimpleLegal software to manage bills from their vendor law firms.
+The situation before I arrived was that their new language AI feature for flagging suspicious invoice lines was was stuck because of bad performance.
+My job was to increase AI performance.
-They were unable to increase performance even after spending more money on human annotation.
-My job as tech lead was to increase AI performance.
 The actions I took resulted in the company launching their first AI feature, with positive feedback from customers and the sales team, as well as an AI Excellence Award.

-Managed the data science consultant
+Managed the senior data science consultant

-- To increase clarity, I helped the data scientist by organizing his analysis of the machine learning metrics into a table, which was continually shared at the weekly stand-ups to help others comprehend our progress.
-- In the spirit of shared success, I worked daily as a team member with the data scientist doing exploratory data analysis of the invoice data.
-This resulted in the following triage: We killed one classifier that was never needed, replaced another with expert rules, stopped the labeling on five whose performance was sufficient, and lastly, narrowed the focus of the labeling effort from eleven to two classifiers.
-In addition, we identified two culprits of bad quality labeling, 1) convoluted annotation guidelines and 2) missing pre-processing noise filters.
+- The technical vision I set for the data scientist was to continually search for "low hanging fruit" to scale back machine learning to launch an MVP.
+This resulted in scaling back our machine learning training from eleven to two classifiers.
+  The triage was to kill one classifier that was never needed, replace another with expert rules, and stop the labeling on five whose performance was sufficient.
 - Periodically, I asked the data scientist to take the lead in explaining complex concepts to the rest of the team, including  executives.
-- I wrote him a stellar performance review, which highlighted his capacity to articulate complex concepts to executives.
+I wrote him a stellar performance review, which highlighted his capacity to articulate complex concepts to executives.

+Managed the inference server engineering and QA tasks

+- I assigned Jira issues to engineers.
+- 1:1 meetings with the VP of Engineering.
+- After one engineer left to another company, I stepped in to refactor the inference server.
+- I organized the subject-matter expert embarrassment reviews

+- To increase clarity, I crunched the knowledge of multiple experts into a working paper, which was continually shared at the weekly stand-ups to help others comprehend our progress.

 Managed the offshore annotators

+- I overhauled the relationship with our team of offshore annotators from hierarchical to democratic.
 - To understand the perspective of the offshore annotators, I labeled several thousand sentences.
-- I built a team relationship with the offshore team of annotators.
-My objective was to increase labeling, quality.
-I managed them with a spirit of continuous improvement and consensus.
-If they disagreed, I asked them to challenge the subject-matter expert and I to explain to test our rationale.
+This lead me to identify convoluted annotation guidelines as the root cause of our poor labeling quality.
+- I asked the manager of the annotators to let his workers interact directly with me and the subject-mater through Slack to give provide us with challenging feedback on our guidelines (the shared language document).
+- I developed and shared new performance metrics over periodic zoom meetings.

 Built relationships across the conglomerate

-- To teach me, I connected with experts spread across three sister companies.
+- I connected with experts spread across three sister companies.
   This group included a principle data scientist, two product subject-matter experts, one of which was a founder and VP, one DevOps engineer, one MLOps engineer, and one human annotation expert.
+- A VP of Product/Founder at a sister company helped me recognize that past work was missing pre-processing noise filters.
+- A annotation expert helped me recognize that we needed a democratic relationship with the annotators to ensure quality.
 - I probed, got consensus, and acted.
 After it was agreed that the biggest potential factor to bad performance that had been unexplored to date was _"garbage in, garbage out"_, I stopped the human